kcudding/ecotheory.github.io/teach/density-dependent.md

 #### Research questions

-* What is the underlining density-dependence mechanism in wild brown trout?
+* What is the underlining density dependence mechanism in wild brown trout?

 * To what extent will the release of domesticated brown trout induce density-dependent effects on wild brown trout populations?